 For a complete overview of the commands you can use with WP-CLI , please refer to the official documentation of WordPress .

-If you're looking for a fast, secure, and more efficient way of developing and maintaining your WordPress sites, using Git and SSH is the way to go.
-Trust me, you'll soon be wondering how you managed to do it any other way!
+If you're looking for a fast, secure and more efficient way to develop and maintain your WordPress website, using Git and SSH is the way to go.
+Believe me, you'll soon wonder how you ever managed with any other workflow!

 Everyone works at their own pace and has individual preferences when it comes to the right workflow.
 I highly recommend that you give SSH a chance and follow the steps described in this article.
 Who knows, maybe you'll be an instant convert and never want to go back to a different workflow.

-Thanks a lot for reading.
-I hope this article has helped you set up a proper workflow that will make your life easier when working with Custom Themes .
-Get started today and take full advantage of the RAIDBOXES dashboard!
+Thank you for reading.
+I hope this article has helped you to set up a suitable workflow that will make your life easier when working with custom themes.
+Get started today and take full advantage of the Raidboxes dashboard!